Listen to this:

 To start off, let us understand what life insurance is.
 It is basically a contract between an insurer/assurer and the policyholder, where the former makes a vow to pay the beneficiary who holds the policy a particular amount of money, in exchange for a premium, when and if the beneficiary passes away.
+Know more about the basics of insurance by joining the Certified Financial Planning & Wealth Management course on Elearnmarkets.

 In some cases, there are contracts where payment can also be made in case of terminal or critical illness.
 Sometimes, expenses like that of a funeral can also be included in the contract.
 Under normal conditions, the policyholder either pays a premium on a regular basis or as a lump sum.